-Since I bought the beautiful EX REE hoppers, I wanted to replace the tail lanterns out of era for me.
-So when I saw that REE released lanterns of years 60 / 70, I wanted to fit them to these hoppers.
-Indeed, their lanterns are illuminated by a light guide, the LEDs themselves being soldered on a PCB located under the chassis.
-The new lanterns have an identical light guide.
+Since I bought the beautiful EX REE hoppers, I wanted to replace the tail lamps out of era for me.
+So, when I saw that REE released lamps of the sixties-seventies, I wanted to fit them to these hoppers.
+Indeed, their lamps are illuminated by a light guide, the LEDs themselves being soldered on a PCB located under the chassis.
+The new lamps have an identical light guide.
 The replacement was supposed to be immediate, and it was.
 But…

-… but the new lanterns are shorter, and so the light passes more underneath than through the “glass”.
-Moreover, the guide has no 45° beveled end, so that the light is not reflected in the lantern axis, which is frankly a bit stupid!
+… but the new lamps are shorter, and so the light passes more underneath than through the “glass”.
+Moreover, the guide has no 45° bevelled end, so that the light is not reflected in the lamp axis, which is frankly a bit stupid!
 As a result, virtually no light is visible where it should be.

-Hence the idea of putting LEDs directly into the lanterns.
+Hence, the idea of putting LEDs directly into the lamps.
 Obviously, there is not much space, but after checking, I find that a 0603 CMS LED (1.6 × 0.8 mm) may be suitable.
 The whole problem is to find how to introduce it into the inside, which seems well filled.

 I managed by chance to extract the red “glass”, which in fact is transparent and covered with a layer of red varnish, quite fragile.
 I will later find that the metallic paint is also fragile, on white plastic, ideal to be translucent.
 Too bad, isn’t it?

 So, to extract the “glass”, it is necessary to leverage inside — passing by the base.
 To do this, I made a tool from a Ø 1 brass rod, the end of which being cut into rectangle, then chamfered.
 It would be simpler to directly use a brass or nickel silver rectangular rod of 0.8 × 0.5 mm.
 The bevel is about 1.5 mm long.